Who is eligible to apply for EFL?

 Yes!
 Scholarship funding is available.
-Visit our Scholarships page for more details about scholarship assistance.
+Visit our Costs & Scholarships page for more details about scholarship assistance.

 How can I pay the program fee?

-Accepted applicants can pay online with a credit card (Visa, Mastercard, or American Express), or mail in money order or personal check.
+Accepted applicants can pay online with a credit card (Visa, MasterCard, or American Express), or mail in money order or personal check.
 Checks should be made out to the ‘Foundation for Teaching Economics.’
-Payment forms can be found by logging in to your student portal.
+Payment directions can be found by logging in to your Self Service Center account.

 What if I need to cancel?

 If you cancel by May 1, 2019, you are eligible to have 50% of the paid program fee refunded to you.
 Refunds will not be offered for cancellations after May 1st.